 Tony Stark’s bedroom mirror is another element that appears on-demand, based on his location.
 Not only does the glass transform into a mirror, but numerous widgets appear around the perimeter.

-Marvel Studios asked Perception to lend some authenticity to a large set piece in the film, the Monaco Grand Prix.
-Perception was able to utilize their past experience with Networks in creating on-screen graphics that would display the Monaco Grand Prix as a worldwide televised event.
+Marvel Studios asked us to lend some authenticity to a large set piece in the film, the Monaco Grand Prix.
+We utilized our past experience with Networks in creating on-screen graphics that would display the Monaco Grand Prix as a worldwide televised event.
 It was important that the Monaco graphics had the slickness of a high-profile broadcast package, while maintaining the European sophistication of Formula 1 racing.
-They started with numerous concepts for both a title treatment, as well as leaderboard graphics:
+We started with numerous concepts for both a title treatment, as well as leaderboard graphics.

-Perception created a number of designs for a wide range of additional video assets, from military presentation graphics to news station lower thirds, to classified footage overlays, each one lending an added layer of authenticity in bringing these fantasy elements into a more recognizable world.
+We created a number of designs for a wide range of additional video assets, from military presentation graphics to news station lower thirds, to classified footage overlays.
+Each one lended an added layer of authenticity in bringing these fantasy elements into a more recognizable world.

-It was truly an honor for Perception to be involved in such an exciting project, and those who have spent time in the hallways of the office understand the level of excitement to be involved in the Marvel Universe.
-The enthusiasm everyone has towards this project allowed the team to collaborate while challenging each other, as well as keeping the team positive, motivated, and energetic, even when they found themselves in the studio at 4am racing towards a deadline.
-Their biggest thanks to Jon Favreau and the entire team at Marvel Studios for a fantastic collaborative experience.
+It was truly an honor for our team to be involved in such an exciting project, and those who have spent time in the hallways of the office understand the level of excitement to be involved in the Marvel Universe.
+The enthusiasm everyone has towards this project allowed us to collaborate while challenging each other, as well as keeping us positive, motivated, and energetic.
+Our biggest thanks to Jon Favreau and the entire team at Marvel Studios for a fantastic collaborative experience.

 The reaction to the film has been staggering.
-Having the 5th largest opening weekend ever at $128 Million +, Iron Man 2 was the third largest grossing movie of 2010.
-The response to the work that Perception contributed to the film has been phenomenal.
-Breaking the story about Perception’s involvement was Engadget, the #1 website for technology news, followed by Gizmodo, Forbes, Greyscalegorilla and a number of other sites.
-Traffic being routed to Perception’s website has been the highest ever in the company’s history.
-Check out some of the work mentioned here, and follow what everyone has been saying about the work produced by Perception.
+Having the 5th largest opening weekend ever at over $128 Million, Iron Man 2 was the third largest grossing movie of 2010.
+The response to the work that we contributed to the film has been phenomenal.
+Breaking the story about our involvement was Engadget, the #1 website for technology news, followed by Gizmodo, Forbes, Greyscalegorilla and a number of other sites.
+Check out some of our work mentioned here.